Is Celsius Bad for You? Fact Checking & Ingredient Analysis

 If you can handle the 200mg of caffeine and are looking for a convenient energy drink, I recommend trying Celsius Energy Drinks and reading on to discover more about how it fits into your lifestyle.

-What Are Celsius Energy Drinks?
+What Are Celsius Drinks?

 Each can contains 200 mg of caffeine from natural sources like green tea extract and guarana, along with ingredients such as taurine, ginger, and essential vitamins.